Hadamard-Hitchcock decompositions: identifiability and computation: Identifiability of low-rank HHDs

 By genericity of $\tensor{T}$, we can assume that $H$ is a generic ordered \ref{eqn_hhd} in the sense that it satisfies the assumption of \cref{prop_stacked}, i.e., there exists a $\bj \in [\br]$ such that $\tensor{A}_\bj$ has nonzero entries.
 Then, $H' \in [H]_{\Var{S}^*}$.
 That is, all of the ordered \ref{eqn_hhd}s of $\tensor{T}$ are equal up to the actions of $\mathfrak{P}(\br)$, the $\mathfrak{S}_{r_k}$'s, and $\Var{S}^*$.
 Hence, $\Var{H}_\br^{\Var{S}^*}(\tensor{T})$ is a singleton, concluding the proof. \end{proof}

 While this result shows that $\br$-identifiability is implied by $R$-identifiability for generic \ref{eqn_hhd}s, we recall from \cref{ssec_hhd_cpd} that there is no pressing reason why the very special Hitchcock decompositions induced from \ref{eqn_hhd}s should be identifiable.
-The next result shows that generic \ref{eqn_hhd}s are in fact $R$-identifiable when $R$ is sufficiently small.
+The next result shows that generic \ref{eqn_hhd}s are $R$-identifiable when $R$ is small.

 \begin{proposition} Let $\br\in\NN^m$ and $R=r_1\cdots r_m$.
 Let $\tensor{T}\in\sigma_\br(\Var{S})\subset\Bbbk^{n_1\times\cdots\times n_d}$ be generic.
 If there exists a partition $I \sqcup J \sqcup K = [d]$ such that $R$ satisfies \cref{eqn_kruskal_range}, then $\tensor{T}$ is $R$-identifiable. \end{proposition} \begin{proof} By \cite[Lemma 4.4]{COV17}, a generic tuple of rank-$1$ tensors $A \in \Var{S}^{(R)}$ has maximal Kruskal ranks, i.e.,